 - Evaluate changes in the gland following medication, radiotherapy, surgery or chemotherapy

-If you are pregnant or breast-feeding, then let your doctor know.
-Radionuclide can harm a developing foetus or nursing baby.
-The doctor will then prescribe alternative procedure like ultrasound for diagnosis.
+If you are pregnant or breastfeeding, then let your doctor know.
+Radionuclide can harm a developing fetus or nursing baby.
+The doctor will then prescribe an alternative procedure like an ultrasound for diagnosis.

-You should inform the doctor if you had any test using radioactive material or iodine dye (such as CT scan with contrast) 4 weeks before the scan.
-These other test can alter the results of the scan.
+You should inform the doctor if you had any tests using radioactive material or iodine dye (such as CT scan with contrast) 4 weeks before the scan.
+These other tests can alter the results of the scan.

-You may have a blood test done few days prior to the scan to check level of thyroid hormones in your blood.
+You may have a blood test done a few days before the scan to check the level of thyroid hormones in your blood.

-You may be told not to eat few hours before the test.
-Jewellery or other metallic accessories should be removed as they may interfere with the procedure.
+You may be told not to eat a few hours before the test.
+Jewelry or other metallic accessories should be removed as they may interfere with the procedure.

 How does it feel during and after the scan?

-Most thyroid scan and uptake procedures are painless.
-You may feel a slight prick when the needle is inserted for intravenous line.
-You may also feel a cold sensation moving up your arm when the radio-tracer is injected, but there are no side effects of the radiotracer.
+The most thyroid scan and uptake procedures are painless.
+You may feel a slight prick when the needle is inserted for an intravenous line.
+You may also feel a cold sensation moving up your arm when the radiotracer is injected, but there are no side effects of the radiotracer.

 When taken by mouth, the radiotracer has little or no taste.
 When inhaled, the gas doesn’t have any smell or does not cause any irritation.

-It may feel a little uncomfortable when the image is being taken as you have to lie very still tilting your head backwards.
+It may feel a little uncomfortable when the image is being taken as you have to lie very still tilting your head backward.

 You may resume your normal activities after the scan.
-Your doctor may give special instruction to follow if needed.
+Your doctor may give special instructions to follow if needed.

-- The radiotracer may cause allergic reaction in some patients, although such cases are extremely rare.
-You should inform the doctor of any allergies you have or experienced any reaction with your previous nuclear medicine test.
+- The radiotracer may cause an allergic reaction in some patients, although such cases are extremely rare.
+You should inform the doctor of any allergies you have or experienced any reaction to your previous nuclear medicine test.

 - Injection of the radiotracer may cause slight redness or pain which soon disappears.

-- Thyroid scan cannot be done on pregnant ladies or breastfeeding mothers.
+- A thyroid scan cannot be done on pregnant ladies or breastfeeding mothers.

-- Thyroid scan may be time consuming. it may take several hours for the radiotracer to accumulate in the body part to be examined.
+- The thyroid scan may be time-consuming. it may take several hours for the radiotracer to accumulate in the body part to be examined.

 - The resolution of images of structures of the body may not be as high as other imaging procedures like CT scans.
 However, functional information obtained through nuclear medicine test is often unattainable from other imaging techniques.